darsain/motio/README.md

 motioInstance.methodName( [ arguments, ... ] );
 ```

-Reference to Motio instance is also saved in a frame data.
+Reference to Motio instance is also saved in an element data storage.
 You can retrieve it with:

 ```js
 var motioInstance = $(selector).data('plugin_motio');